 WVNCC is, and will continue to be, financially stable.
-Prudent saving during past prosperous years, coupled with cost reductions through efficiency measures has placed the institution in a firm financial position.
+Prudent savings during past prosperous years coupled with cost containment through efficiency measures has placed the institution in a firm financial position.
+The program to invest in capital from reserves is ending.
+WVNCC will now hold the reserves for only emergency situation and will not currently use the funds as a windfall or to fund further initiatives.